csiro-data-school/2020-03-03_training/_episodes/04-expertise.md

 With practice, we can change the way we speak to avoid this type of demotivating language and replace it with more positive and motivating word choices.

-> ## Changing Your Language
+> ## Changing Your Language  - whiteboard exercise
 >
 > What other words or phrases can have the effect of demotivating learners?
 What alternatives can we use to
 > express this meaning in a positive and motivational way?
 >
-> In the Etherpad, make a list of demotivating words/phrases and alternatives.
+> As a class, make a list of demotivating words/phrases and alternatives.
 >
 > This discussion should take about 5 minutes.
 >